Getting a mount

 - Thrall (Thrallherd PrC): Thralls are like cohorts, but always loyal.
 A thrall is also one level lower than you rather than two.
 And if you reach lv10 in the PrC you get another one!
 The only downside is that you can't combine thrallherd with Leadership.
 This may not apply to substitutes like Dragon Cohort, but your DM is likely to breathe fire on you if you try it.
 If you have a psionic build, try to fit a level of thrallherd in instead of Leadership.

-- Wild Cohort (Wild Cohort feat): Functions more or less identically to an animal companion, but a little less powerful.
+- Wild Cohort (Wild Cohort feat): Functions more or less identically to a druid animal companion but with no Link, Share Spells or free Multiattack, while its HD, natural armor bonus and tricks known are 1 lower.
 Grants access to the Silverwood Arcanist PrC for spellcasters.

 If you're looking at using a summoned creature for a mount, duration is important.
 If you're using your mount for travel rather than just for combat then a duration of 1 round/level isn't that useful unless you can summon some kind of robot horse with rockets for legs.
 Bear in mind that you will have to spend actions to get on the mount.
 And watch out for dispel magic